AbuseIO/AbuseIO/docs/installation.md

 ### Finalizing configuration

 Once completed there are a few settings you will need to configure.
-First off you need to be aware that by default your queue runners are running in --daemon mode (the services from supervisord).
+First off you need to be aware that by default your queue runners are running in --daemon mode (the services from supervisord/systemd).
 This is great for saving CPU and is a lot faster, however does not reread the configuration until the daemon has been restarted.
-So if you change the confguration you will need to restart the supervisord services too!
+So if you change the confguration you will need to restart the supervisord/systemd services too!

 Copy `/opt/abuseio/config/main.php` to the environment folder `/opt/abuseio/config/$ENV`. ($ENV being either 'development', 'production' or 'testing') f.e.
 If you want to configure you production environment do